-Under $200 you have the choice of just moving the seat or the back of the bike to get the right fit with the use of pull pins and knobs to secure into place.
+At the affordable end you have the choice of just moving the seat or the back of the bike to get the right fit with the use of pull pins and knobs to secure into place.
 The easier method is the seat it is a lot lighter making it easier to get it into position.

 Do You Want Arm Workouts?

 If you want to use the bike to exercise your upper body your choice of bikes is limited.

 Most don’t have moving arms or foot pedals.
 In those cases you need to find your own way to get that exercise perhaps using dumbbells etc.

 However there are a couple of reasonably priced options to choose from,.
 They have hand pedals or moving arms on the front support that you can use as you use the foot pedals or on their own.

 You can see the 2 recumbent exercise bike with moving arms here.

 The important thing with recumbent exercise bikes is that you get the support and comfort you want on the seat and get a good smooth pedaling motion that doesn’t impact on your joints.

 It is also important that you can get the bike to fit you properly to reduce the possibility of pain in the legs as you can get when you don’t get the proper range of motion in the knee.